bowencool/bowencool/README.md

   - root@bowen.cool for technical communications.
   - biz@bowen.cool for business or job-related matters.
 - 🔗 You can also check out my blog at: <https://blog.bowen.cool>
+- ☕ Buy me a coffee on SOL: `bowencool.sol`
 <!--
 - 🌱 I am currently working to enhance my English proficiency.
 - 😂 I am a person who has been laid off 3 times but still loves programming.